 The UPMC Center for Thoracic Aortic Disease is a specialty program led by cardiothoracic surgeons at UPMC.
 The center offers a full range of treatments for disorders and diseases affecting the aorta, including aortic dissection.

 Aortic dissection can occur suddenly, and most cases appear in the emergency department as a sudden catastrophic event.

-Like all types of aneurysms, there may be no symptoms of an aortic dissection.
+Like all types of aneurysms, there may be no signs or symptoms of an aortic dissection.